Development¶

 # file, You can obtain one at http://mozilla.org/MPL/2.0/.

-We use black to reformat Python code.
+We use ruff to reformat Python code.

 To lint all the code, do: